 Context is crucial in understanding such rivalries.
 India and Pakistan haven’t squared off directly since 2012, barring multi-team tournaments.
 During this period, Pakistan has transformed from a cricket powerhouse to a team that struggles to secure victories.
 India’s journey has been quite the opposite, marking the golden age of Indian cricket over the past two decades.
 Yet, delving into the history of India-Pakistan cricket reveals iconic one-on-one clashesâSachin Tendulkar against Shoaib Akhtar, Virender Sehwag versus Saqlain Mushtaq, and the unforgettable feat of Anil Kumble single-handedly dismantling the entire Pakistan team in 1999.

 India Vs Pakistan In ICC Tournaments

 India has gone up against Pakistan 7 times in the World Cup, winning all of them!
-In T20 World Cups, India faced Pakistan 5 times, beating them all 5 times as well.
+In T20 World Cups, India faced Pakistan 7 times, beating them on 5 occasions, with Pakistan clinching one victory, while the other was a tie.
 In all these years, there have been some truly iconic matches in these World Cups.

 Here are some of the most memorable matches between India and Pakistan (World Cup)